FSharpBristol/FSharp-Template-for-Aws-Lambda/README.md

 ## Prerequisites

 * [.Net Core 1.0.1 SDK](https://www.microsoft.com/net/download/core)
-    * 1.1 isn't currently supported by AWs Lambda
+    * 1.1 isn't currently supported by AWS Lambda
 *  An AWS Account

 ## Build and Package the Template

 The template is already set up as a working, albeit basic, Lambda function.
-The tools defined in the `project.json` file allow us to package the project so it can be used by AWS.
+The tool defined in the `project.json` file allows us to package the project so it can be used by AWS.

 CD into the root directory of the project and run: